9 Charts

 9.10 Data Labels

-Data labels are numbers at the data points that show the actual values for the data points.
+Data labels are numbers at the data points that display the actual values.

 Task 9.9 File: Bakery_Chart.xlsx

 Experiment with these options.
-In Figure 9.11) you see the display for the choice Outside End.
+In Figure 9.11) you see the display for the Outside End option.

 9.11 Gridlines

-Gridlines are horizontal and vertical lines extending from the axes across the plot area of the chart.
-Gridlines make the data in a chart easier to read.
-You can show gridlines for the major or minor intervals on the axes.
+Gridlines are horizontal and vertical lines that extend from the axes across the chart’s plot area.
+They make the data easier to read by providing visual guides.
+You can display gridlines for major or minor intervals on the axes.

 9.12 Plot Area

-The plot area in a chart refers to a rectangular area of the chart that graphically displays the data being charted.
-The plot area is the area bounded by the axes, It includes the axes but not the titles.
-You can format the plot area for example with a colored background and border.
+The plot area is the rectangular area of the chart that displays the charted data.
+It is bounded by the axes and includes the axes but not the titles.
+You can format the plot area with a colored background and border.

 Task 9.11 File: Bakery_Chart.xlsx